johndifini/AI-for-Google-Search-Chrome-Extension/README.md

-# AI-for-Google-Search-Chrome-Extension
+# AI for Google Search Chrome-Extension
 Empower your Google searches with AI

 ## Overview

-This Chrome extension intercepts Google searches and sends the query to both OpenAI and Perplexity APIs.
-It then displays the both responses in a new tab.
+This Chrome extension intercepts Google searches and sends the query to OpenAI and Perplexity APIs.
+It then displays both responses in a new tab.
+This extension combines the power of Google Autocomplete with the intelligence of AI.
+It handles Google searches from Chrome's address bar and Google's search page.

 ## Features